 Phone: (402) 472-3646

 Dr. Neta is the director of the Cognitive and Affective Neuroscience Lab.
-She received her Ph.D. in Cognitive Neuroscience from Dartmouth College in 2010, where she was mentored by Paul Whalen.
-She then spent four years as a postdoctoral fellow in the Department of Neurology at Washington University, where she was mentored by Steve Petersen.
+She received her Ph.D. in Cognitive Neuroscience from Dartmouth College in 2010, and competed a postdoctoral fellowship in the Department of Neurology at Washington University.

-Dr. Neta is now an Assistant Professor in the Department of Psychology and is a faculty member in the Center for Brain, Biology, and Behavior (CB3) and the Systems Biology of Social Behavior (SB^2) Initiative.
+Dr. Neta is now an Assistant Professor in the Department of Psychology and is a faculty member in the Center for Brain, Biology, and Behavior (CB3).
 Her research capitalizes on a number of methods from psychology and neuroscience to examine ambiguity resolution in the domain of emotional facial expressions.
 Specifically, although some expressions provide clear predictive information that something good (e.g., happy) or bad (e.g., angry) will happen, other expressions, like surprise, have predicted both positive (e.g., birthday party) and negative (e.g., car accident) events for us in the past.
 When presented in the absence of contextual information, these ambiguously valenced expressions can be used to delineate a valence bias: ambiguous stimuli are stably interpreted negatively by some people and positively by others.
 The working hypothesis in the lab is that positivity requires regulation.
-For more information, see http://psychology.unl.edu/maital-neta).